 Developing TUR Plans

-A Toxics Use Reduction (TUR) plan must establish two and five-year goals for by-product reduction of each listed chemical used in a facility.
+Toxics Use Reduction (TUR) plans are developed according to the regulations and must be updated every two years.
 Plan documents are maintained at the facility and a plan summary is submitted to the State.
 Plans may be inspected by an official from the Massachusetts Department of Environmental Protection on request.

 - The process, including a diagram that shows relevant processes and flow of toxic chemicals through these processes

 - The unit of product, which is used to normalize data for changes in production